jeannesguinn/brick-breaker/README.md

     Unity is a cross-platform game engine developed by Unity Technologies[4] and used to develop video games for PC, consoles, mobile devices and websites.
 First announced only for OS X, at Apple’s Worldwide Developers Conference in 2005, it has since been extended to target 21 platforms.It is the default software development kit (SDK) for the Wii U.

       Five major versions of Unity have been released.
 At the 2006 WWDC show, Apple Inc. named Unity as the runner up for its Best Use of Mac OS X Graphics category.

+### Monodevelop -

+    Monodevelop is a cross platform IDE (Integrated Development Environment), which I utilized, when creating my C# scripts.

 ### C# -